-4.9.8.
+4.9.6.7.
 Simulation script generation

 This functionality is provided to create and save a file script to enable the external execution of the simulation.
-This script file, called "<simulation_name>.sh", will be saved in the simulation folder as every needed input and configuration files.
+This script file, which for example in Linux is named "<simulation_name>.sh", will be saved in the simulation folder as every needed input and configuration files.
 This script shall contain all the environment variables definitions and calls for modules' executions.
 The script can be executed from command line and it requires no parameters.

 Note that the script is always generated when executing a simulation.
-Hence this functionality of Simulation Script Generation is made available to generate the script without having to execute the simulation for it to be generated.
+Simulation Script Generation allows to generate the script without having to execute the simulation.